Why do we mispredict how much our emotions influence our behavior?

 Where this bias occurs

 The empathy gap is also sometimes referred to as the hot-cold empathy gap.
-This is a reference to two kinds of visceral states.
+This is a reference to two kinds of visceral (internal, bodily) states.
 ‘Hot’ visceral states are when our mental state is influenced by hunger, sexual desire, fear, exhaustion, or other strong emotions.
-A ‘cold’ mental state is one that is not being influenced by emotion and is usually more rational and logical.1 When we are in either a hot or cold mental state, we fail to acknowledge the temporary nature of that mental state, and can’t put ourselves in the mindset of the other.
-Either we overpredict how rational we will be or believe that we will always feel as heated as we do in an emotional state.
+A ‘cold’ mental state is one that is not being influenced by emotion and is usually more rational and logical.1 When we are in either a hot or cold mental state, we fail to acknowledge the temporary nature of that state and are unable to put ourselves in the mindset of others.
+In other words, we tend to overestimate how rational we’ll be when we’re calm, or assume we’ll always feel as intensely as we do when we're emotional.

 Sources